Pronit21/OpenCV-Projects/README.md

 This repository serves as a playground for exploring various computer vision concepts using OpenCV.

 ### Features
-<p>Innovative Projects: Dive into unique projects exploring the realms of computer vision.<br>
+Innovative Projects: Dive into unique projects exploring the realms of computer vision.<br>
 ## Installation

 Install my-project with npm